RJvH/dapr-workshop/docs/assignment-3.md

 Execute both tests and check the results.

 ### Step 7.
 Check the dashboards
-Every minute DAPR will execute the cron job.
+Every minute Dapr will execute the cron job.
 It invokes the input binding which executes our cronmail endpoint.
-This endpoint creates an email and sends it using the DAPR SMTP outpub binding to MailHog.
+This endpoint creates an email and sends it using the Dapr SMTP outpub binding to MailHog.

 Check the dashboard of:
 - Consul on http://127.0.0.1:8500/